MapPromptMonday/MapPromptMonday/AdditionalResources/Tutorials&References/README.md

 [QGIS Tutorials and Tips](https://www.qgistutorials.com/en/) by Ujaval Gandhi is another great learning and reference resource for QGIS

+[Daniel Coe Tutorials](https://dancoecarto.com/tutorials): Tutorials on creating DEMs and REMs by cartographer Daniel Coe

 ### R

+[Geocomputation with R](https://geocompr.robinlovelace.net/): A book by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow on geographic data analysis, visualization and modeling.
+Chapter 9 specifically focuses on making maps in R.

 [Creating High-Quality 3D Visuals with Rayshader](https://spencerschien.info/post/data_viz_how_to/high_quality_rayshader_visuals/) by Spencer Schien provides A detailed step-by-step guide on how to make 3D maps using the "rayshader" package All the required code may be found in the GitHub repository that is included.